 Resources

 There are several fantastic online resources to learn more about DVT and PE blood clots and your risk for them, and what to look for in regard to symptoms.
 Outside of what I knew as an RN about blood clots (which obviously didn’t do me a lick of good in Ireland since I ignored it), everything new I’ve discovered since my horrid VTE experience has come from the amazing sites listed below.
-I am especially fond of the Blood Clot Recovery Network’s discussion group on Facebook.
-Sara, the founder of BCRN and the connected discussion group, is a DVT and PE blood clot survivor.
-She and the group’s members supported me through several post-diagnosis years of fear, anxiety, panic, good news, bad news, and were all-around fantastic.
+I am especially fond of the National Blood Clot Alliance’s discussion group on Facebook.
+The group’s admin are blood clot survivors and are extremely knowledgeable and supportive, and all-around fantastic.
 I hope all who are reading this never need that group but if you do, it’s there and it helps.
+Also check out the NBCA's PEP Talks, which are invaluable in regard to the information they provide to non-medical people, and their site dedicated to women and blood clots.

 Sites to visit: